Broadway Circuit: History

 On December 9, 2006, AMC Pacific Place opened at Pacific Place in Admiralty.
 The cinema features six screening halls with a total of approximately 600 seats, including a boutique screening room with just 39 seats, ideal for private gatherings.
-In December 2016, after six months of extensive renovations, AMC Pacific Place reopened with a range of exclusive high-end cinema experiences and new viewing pleasures.
-The upgrades included an elegant and natural design aesthetic, a variety of innovative food options to delight patrons, a French cuisine pre-order service for VIP lounge guests, and comprehensive upgrades to screening equipment and theater facilities.
-These enhancements aimed to provide audiences with a fresh and extraordinary movie-going experience.
+In December 2016, after six months of renovations, AMC Pacific Place reopened with a range of high-end cinema experiences.
+The upgrades included an natural design aesthetic, a variety of food options to delight patrons, a French cuisine pre-order service for VIP lounge guests, and upgrades to screening equipment and theater facilities.
+These enhancements aimed to provide audiences with a better movie-going experience.